 Maitland Partners works on a performance-based retainer.
 Our initial invoice (1/3 of the fee) is due when the engagement letter is signed, the second invoice is issued only after the client has interviewed three candidates, and the final invoice is issued when the candidate accepts the offer.
-Regardless of what the final candidate offer is, the client never pays more then the initially negotiated fee.
+Importantly, regardless of the final candidate offer, the client never pays more than the initially negotiated fee.

 One additional differentiator of Maitland Partners is that we bill only actual/approved expenses.
 Many firms have monthly "general expense" charges that can amount to thousands of dollars in addition to the fee.
 While Maitland Partners acknowledges there are circumstances that create expenses billable to the client (travel, etc.), they will be discussed up front and itemized on the invoice.

 We will always lead with integrity, and we feel it is worthwhile to put two guarantees in writing.

 While we pride ourselves in assisting our clients in making the right choice, should a candidate leave or be terminated within one year of the completion of the search, we will recruit another candidate for no additional fee.